handshake-org/hsd-ledger/README.md

 ## Usage

-Currently, we only support Node.js.
-We have plans to support browser usage through WebUSB.
+There are three ways to communicate with the Ledger device:
+- using HID from Node.js
+- using WebUSB in the browser
+- using WebAuthn

+Currently WebAuthn support is broken, but the initial effort has been left in the repo for reference.

 Example usage can be found and run using the following files:
 - [examples/getAppVersion.js][app] - Get the application version number.
 - [examples/getAccountXPUB.js][acc] - Get a BIP44 account xpub.
 - [examples/getXPUB.js][xpub] - Get an arbitrary xpub.